-Sampad are delighted to be supporting a wonderful project led by Abundant Art UK, The Heritage of Uday Shankar Anna Pavlova.
+Sampad are delighted to support a wonderful project led by Abundant Art UK, The Heritage of Uday Shankar Anna Pavlova.

 About Uday Shankar and Anna Pavlova

-Uday Shankar is the Indian dance pioneer who created a dance style that is invaluable in its intercultural philosophy of capturing the essence of Indian dance movements in a contemporary framework.
-His dance technique is a creative process which is all embracing- movements, music, costumes and stage craft to present an Indian dance experience for audiences in the west starting in the early 19th century.
-One of the first Indian cultural ambassadors of multi-cultural and artistic synthesis to connect with artists and audiences in the UK and worldwide.
-He created a new genre of Indian dance outside the classical sensibilities and was the forerunner of an ideology that was far ahead of his times-globalisation and multiculturalism through art.
+Shankar was one of the first Indian cultural ambassadors to connect with artists and audiences in the UK and worldwide.
+He created a new genre of Indian dance outside the classical sensibilities, and was the forerunner of a forward-thinking ideology: globalisation and multiculturalism through art.
 Shankar took the essence from various forms of Indian classical and folk dance, statues and paintings and merged them in a movement format that evolved into a contemporary dance form maintaining the Indian aesthetics.

 Pavlova performed many ‘ethnic’ dances, some of which she learned from local teachers during her travels.
 In addition to the dances of her native Russia, she performed Mexican, Japanese, and East Indian dances.
 It was from here that her collaboration with Uday Shankar started.
 Supported by her interest, Uday Shankar, her partner in Krishna Radha (1923), went on to revive the long-neglected art of dance in his native India.